Premarital Counseling And Six Other Things To Build A Strong Marriage

 Six more ways to build a strong marriage

-While premarital counseling has been found to improve your chance of having a successful marriage and lessen your chance of divorce, there are other things that you can do to help as well.
+While premarital counseling services have been found to improve your chance of having a successful marriage and lessen your chance of divorce, there are other things that you can do to help as well.

 1. Talk about expectations